 - Pharmacy College Admissions Test (PCAT)

 When you take an exam depends on two factors: What your application timetable is, and whether or not you are adequately prepared.
-The application cycle for medical, dental, and veterinary schools is much longer (15 months) than for other health professions schools, and hence you must be prepared for those standardized exams earlier in your undergraduate career.
+The application cycle for medical, dental, and veterinary schools is much longer (15 - 18 months) than for other health professions schools.
 Never take any test until you have taken the necessary prerequisite course work.
 Every year, a few students try taking the tests with only one more course needed.
 Not surprisingly, they tend to do poorly on the section of any test that included the subject that they were short in.
 Don't ruin your test scores by making this mistake!
 Wait until you have the courses under your belt.
 The only exception is taking an exam offered toward the end of April, when there are only a few weeks left in the semester of one of your required courses.

 A number of the sites listed above will provide practice questions, study suggestions, and even online practice tests.
 You should take full advantage of these.
 Bookstores also carry exam preparation guides published by Barons, Princeton Review, Kaplan, ExamKrackers and others.
-Commercial vendors such as Kaplan offer prep courses and practice exams.
+Another option is Commercial vendors such as Kaplan offer prep courses and practice exams.
+Khan Academy is a reliable FREE study program that is offered on line.
 MHC often has on-site Kaplan preparation courses during the Spring semester for the GRE and MCAT.
 What combination of these preparation strategies you employ is up to you.
 Solid academic preparation and a good night’s sleep before the exam are essential.
 Investigate your exam requirements and options for preparing early, so that you can develop a plan that best suits your needs and abilities.